tolacika/cv-astro/src/content/posts/esp-cam-live-streaming.md

 I once came across a thread on the Arduino forum where someone was trying to stream live video from an ESP32-CAM directly to YouTube.
 Another user offered a paid solution.

 That didn't sit right with me.
+I don't like gatekeeping.
 On a community forum, knowledge should be shared freely, or at least not locked behind a price tag.
 So I decided to rebuild the problem from scratch.

 I started with the official `esp32-camera` component and experimented with different approaches to push the stream out.
 After many late nights, debugging sessions, and learning the hard limits of the hardware (memory, CPU, Wi-Fi bandwidth, and the camera's own constraints), I got it working.